 DIFFERENCE BETWEEN ASSISTED LIVING PROGRAM (ALP) and OTHER ASSISTED LIVING RESIDENCES (ALR) or FACILITIES (ALF) -

-Only official licensed ALPs accept Medicaid and SSI to pay the fees.
-Most Assisted Living Facilities, on the other hand, solely accept private payment for their residential services.
-In such facilities, however, it is possible to apply for regular community Medicaid and to receive Medicaid personal care services, which are provided independently, having nothing to do with the ALF facility.
+Only official licensed Assisted Living Programs (ALPs) accept Medicaid and SSI to pay the fees.
+Most Assisted Living Facilities (ALF), on the other hand, solely accept private payment for their residential services.
+In such facilities, however, it is possible to apply for regular community Medicaid and to receive Medicaid personal care or consumer-directed services, which are provided independently, having nothing to do with the ALF facility

 State law enacted in 2004 to require licensure for "ALF" facilities does NOT apply to ALPs.
 This has been criticized by the Long Term Care Community Coalition because protections for ALFs do not apply to ALPs -- all the more necessary as the state expands the growth of ALPs - see below.
 See Long Term Care Community Coalition, Vulnerable and Unprotected: The Status of Elderly & Disabled Assisted Living Residents in New York State (Spring 2010) posted on http://www.assisted-living411.org/nyassistedliving.php